Accounts with financial institutions

 - were waiting to start a new job within four weeks from the interview and would have started in the week before the interview if the job had been available then.

 A business in which the owner(s) and the business are the same legal entity, so that, for example, the owner(s) are personally liable for any business debts that are incurred.

 Value of dwelling

-The estimated value of the dwelling and its land, as estimated and reported by the household respondent.
+The estimated value of the dwelling and its land, as estimated and reported by the respondent.
 The data are only collected for owners.